 At the end of the day before going to bed, you need to clean your face TWICE: first to remove your makeup and then to thoroughly cleanse your actual skin.
 I know, I know, sounds excessive, but it truly makes a WORLD of difference.
 Give it a try for a week or two and I can guarantee you’ll notice a change.
 If you’re wearing makeup and SPF, those products are formulated to stay put all day, so the first wash is just targeted at removing all of those products.
 Once they’re out of the way, you can get in there with a second cleanser and really make sure your pores are unclogged and grime-free.

 In terms of products for each cleanse, I always use one of the oil cleansers mentioned above for cleanse number one because, in my opinion, nothing removes makeup better than oil-based cleansers.
 For the second cleanse, you can use any favorite cleanser including balm, milk, gel and oil cleansers.
 I often prefer a balm cleanser for the second cleanse, but you can absolutely use the same oil cleanser that you used for the first cleanse a second time (I often do).
-Aside from the favorite oil cleansers listed above, some of my other favorite cleansers are CeraVe Hydrating Facial Cleanser, Tata Harper Purifying Cleanser, Estee Lauder Advanced Night Micro Cleansing Balm and Emma Hardie Moringa Cleansing Balm.
-This last one by Emma Hardie is quite possibly my favorite, and unfortunately, you can only find it on Amazon and Asos because it’s a smaller UK-based brand.
-Huge shoutout to one of my favorite skincare bloggers (and people in general) Caroline Hirons for getting me onto this divine cleanser years ago.
+Aside from the favorite oil cleansers listed above, some of my other favorite cleansers are Elemis Pro-Collagen Cleansing Balm, CeraVe Hydrating Facial Cleanser, Tata Harper Purifying Cleanser, and Estee Lauder Advanced Night Micro Cleansing Balm.
+The first cleansing balm by Elemis is quite possibly my favorite.
 Not only is it amazingly effective, but the texture and smell actually make me feel EXCITED to clean my face and do my night-time skincare routine.
 Anything with demonstrated efficacy that also has that effect on the psyche is worth its weight in gold.

 Tools And Techniques To Properly Clean Your Face